Mid-City has professional contractors and a team of design experts to provide the right service for you. Request Info

 Some caution that the white-hot farmhouse craze, with its heavy reliance on shiplap, may be cooling off as homeowners look for fresher fads to latch onto.
 Others contend that farmhouse design isn’t going away — it’s just getting a little more refined.

 Keep reading for some of the advantages of shiplap, as well as ideas for incorporating it into your next new build or remodel.

-Shiplap looks fabulous in almost any room, from the foyer to the living room and beyond.
+Shiplap looks fabulous in almost any room, from the foyer to the bedroom, living room and beyond.
 It adds visual interest to a number of architectural elements, such as:

 As noted above, shiplap comes in a plethora of colors.
 Although white is considered traditional, gray and dark blue have grown in popularity.
 Quality staining shows off the outdoorsy feel of the wood.